-- 2.1 Notices to competitors will be posted on the official notice board located outside the race office underneath the club house balcony. - 2.2 A briefing for all competitors will be held at 10:00 on the Saturday outside the rear of the club house (in the Skylight lounge if wet).
-This will be followed by a briefing for 4.2 competitors in Academy Training Room 2.
-Sunday morning's briefing for 4.2 competitors will be at 09:30, again in Academy Training Room 2. - 2.3 Communication with competitors (including BFD notification under RRS 30.4 and Rule 42 penalty signalling under RRS P1) will be by championship number.
+- 2.1 Notices to competitors will be posted on the official notice board located in the Events Hall. - 2.2 A briefing for all competitors will be held at 10:00 on Saturday in the Events Hall.
+This will be followed by a supplementary briefing for 4.2 competitors in Room 9.
+There will be a further briefing for 4.2 competitors at 09:30 on Sunday morning, again in Room 9. - 2.3 Communication with competitors (including BFD notification under RRS 30.4 and Rule 42 penalty signalling under RRS P1) will be by championship number.